 Subjective evaluation compound visualization

 The XAI domain, especially within counterfactuals, is still very focused on objective evaluation.
 For any application of XAI however, a user evaluation is most important as explanations are designed to help people [39, 47, 55, 57, 58].
-The visualization was specifically designed for the DNA-experts of the NFI, within the context of NOC estimation.
+The visualization was specifically designed for DNA experts, within the context of NOC estimation.
 It is therefore important to assess it in this real-life environment [68].
 The explanation consists of two parts, SHAP values and a counterfactual example.
-To the user these are presented in a single visualization of a prediction as shown in Figure x.
+To the user these are presented in a single visualization of a prediction as shown in Figure 3.
 The explanation should therefore be evaluated as one complete unit, not by its separate components.
 It is not relevant to see how well the individual pieces explain the prediction as they will not be used as such.

-There were two main aspects that we wanted to evaluate.
-The first

 The visualization was compared against two frequently-used presentations of explanations.
 The first is a SHAP force plot [69], which seems to be the simplest visualization for single predictions.
-The second comparison will be made against the representation that is most common for counterfactuals, a table [36, 39-41, 43, 44, 46, 52, 55].
+The second comparison was made against a table, the representation that is most common for counterfactuals [36, 39-41, 43, 44, 46, 52, 55].

-The goal of the user study is to find out if the users can gain some information from the explanation about certain decisions by the model, and if they find it nice to use.
+The goal of the user study is to find out if the users can gain some information from the explanation about certain decisions by the model, and if they find it user-friendly and intuitive.
 Opinions of the users are the most important aspect to evaluate, they should be comfortable using the explanation.

 Few have actually performed a user study [55].
 Some aspects that they consider such as information sufficiency, competence (explanation corresponds to how I make decisions), confidence (explanation made me more confident about my decision), can also be applied to the NOC domain.

-As a simple qualitative evaluation of the produced explanations, we analyzed if two of the profiles and their explanations match intuition based on domain knowledge.
+As a simple qualitative evaluation of the produced explanations, we analyzed if two exemplar profiles and their explanations match intuition based on domain knowledge.

-Figure 3 shows a 3-person mixture profile with a lot of missing alleles.
+Figure 3 shows the feature values of a 3-person mixture profile with drop-out.
 As such the TAC is quite low while the MAC is relatively high.
-This is accentuated by the number of peaks below 800 RFU, denoting a lower quality profile.
+This is accentuated by the number of peaks below 800 RFU (the stochastic threshold that applies to the data that was used in this study), denoting a lower quantity profile.
 To reach a prediction of 2 contributors, lots of large changes are required.
-The profile’s MAC and loci with 5-6 alleles need to be decreased as well as the number of peaks below 800 RFU.
+The profile’s MAC and number of loci with 5-6 alleles need to be decreased as well as the number of peaks below 800 RFU.
 An expert noted that these are similar considerations that they would make to come to a conclusion of 2 donors.

 In Figure 4, we see another 3-person mixture.
-Except this time, the model has predicted it to have 4 contributors.
+Except this time, the model has predicted it to have 4 contributors (3.53 rounded up).
 It has rather high TAC and MAC values, but most noticeably has a large number of loci with 5 or 6 alleles.
 We see that to reach the correct prediction of 3 contributors, only the TAC value has to be lowered from 98 to 96.
-DNA-experts would not make a different decision depending on such a small difference in TAC-value, they always use ranges.
+DNA experts would not make a different decision depending on such a small difference in TAC value, they always use ranges.
 As such, the experts begin to doubt whether or not the model made a correct decision.

 Figure 3: Visualization of a profile with 3 contributors, including correct prediction of 3 contributors, SHAP values on the left and a counterfactual example generated by ReCo for a prediction of 2 contributors on the right.